apex/up/docs/07-guides.md

 $ up team login --email tobi@apex.sh --team apex
 ```

+Your co-worker will receive an email with installation instructions.
+There is currently no limit to the number of team members.

 ## Development to Production Workflow

 This section guides you through taking a small application from development, to production, complete with purchasing and mapping a custom domain.